Power & Sample Size Calculator

 Using the power & sample size calculator

-This calculator allows you to evaluate the properties of different statistical designs when planning an experiment (trial, test) utilizing a Null-Hypothesis Statistical Test to make inferences.
-This online tool can be used as a sample size calculator and as a statistical power calculator.
-This is the first choice you need to make in the interface.
-Usually you would calculate the sample size required given a particular power requirement, but in cases where you have a predetermined sample size you can instead calculate the power for a given effect size of interest.
+This calculator allows the evaluation of different statistical designs when planning an experiment (trial, test) which utilizes a Null-Hypothesis Statistical Test to make inferences.
+It can be used both as a sample size calculator and as a statistical power calculator.
+Usually one would determine the sample size required given a particular power requirement, but in cases where there is a predetermined sample size one can instead calculate the power for a given effect size of interest.

+2. Type of outcome.
 The outcome of interest can be the absolute difference of two proportions (binomial data, e.g. conversion rate or event rate), the absolute difference of two means (continuous data, e.g. height, weight, speed, time, revenue, etc.), or the relative difference between two proportions or two means (percent difference, percent change, etc.).
-You can also calculate power and sample size for the mean of just a single group.
-The calculator uses the Z-distribution (normal distribution).
+See Absolute versus relative difference for additional information.
+One can also calculate power and sample size for the mean of just a single group.
+The sample size and power calculator uses the Z-distribution (normal distribution).

-If entering means data, you need to specify the mean under the null hypothesis (worst-case scenario for a composite null) and the standard deviation of the data (known or estimated from a sample).
+If entering means data, one needs to specify the mean under the null hypothesis (worst-case scenario for a composite null) and the standard deviation of the data (for a known population or estimated from a sample).

+5. Type of alternative hypothesis.
 The calculator supports superiority, non-inferiority and equivalence alternative hypotheses.
 When the superiority or non-inferiority margin is zero, it becomes a classical left or right sided hypothesis, if it is larger than zero then it becomes a true superiority / non-inferiority design.
 The equivalence margin cannot be zero.
+See Types of null and alternative hypothesis below for an in-depth explanation.

-The type I error rate, α, should always be provided, while power, calculated as 1 - β, where β is the type II error, is only required when calculating for sample size.
-The type I error rate is equivalent to the significance threshold if you are doing p-value calculations and to the confidence level if using confidence intervals.
+6. Acceptable error rates.
+The type I error rate, α, should always be provided.
+Power, calculated as 1 - β, where β is the type II error rate, is only required when determining sample size.
+For an in-depth explanation of power see What is statistical power below.
+The type I error rate is equivalent to the significance threshold if one is doing p-value calculations and to the confidence level if using confidence intervals.

-The sample size calculator will output the sample size of the single group or of all groups, the total sample size required.
+The sample size calculator will output the sample size of the single group or of all groups, as well as the total sample size required.
 If used to solve for power it will output the power as a proportion and as a percentage.

-For example, if a medical trial has low power, say less than 80% (β = 0.2) for a given minimum effect of interest, then it might be unethical to conduct it as it has a low probability of rejecting the null hypothesis and to establish the effectiveness of the treatment.
-Similarly, for experiments in physics, psychology, economics, marketing, conversion rate optimization, etc. Balancing the risks and rewards and assuring the cost-effectiveness of an experiment is a difficult task that requires juggling with the interests of many stakeholders.
-It is beyond the scope of this article.
+For example, if a medical trial has low power, say less than 80% (β = 0.2) for a given minimum effect of interest, then it might be unethical to conduct it due to its low probability of rejecting the null hypothesis and establishing the effectiveness of the treatment.
+Similarly, for experiments in physics, psychology, economics, marketing, conversion rate optimization, etc. Balancing the risks and rewards and assuring the cost-effectiveness of an experiment is a task that requires juggling with the interests of many stakeholders which is well beyond the scope of this text.

 What is statistical power?

 Statistical power is the probability of rejecting a false null hypothesis with a given level of statistical significance, against a particular alternative hypothesis.
 Alternatively, it can be said to be the probability to detect with a given level of significance a true effect of a certain magnitude.
+This is what one gets when using the tool in "power calculator" mode.
 Power is closely related with the type II error rate: β, and it is always equal to (1 - β).
 In a probability notation the type two error for a given point alternative can be expressed as :

 In the equations above cα represents the critical value for rejecting the null (significance threshold), d(X) is a statistical function of the parameter of interest - usually a transformation to a standardized score, and μ1 is a specific value from the space of the alternative hypothesis.

-One can also plot the whole power function, getting an estimate of the power for many different alternative hypotheses.
+One can also calculate and plot the whole power function, getting an estimate of the power for many different alternative hypotheses.
 Due to the S-shape of the function, power quickly rises to nearly 100% for larger effect sizes, while it decreases more gradually to zero for smaller effect sizes.
+Such a power function plot is not yet supported by our statistical software, but one can calculate the power at a few key points (e.g. 10%, 20% ...
+90%, 100%) and connect them for a rough approximation.

 Statistical power is directly and inversely related to the significance threshold.
-At the zero effect point for a simple superiority alternative hypothesis power is exactly 1 - α.
-At the same time power is positively related to sample size, so increasing the sample size will increase the power for a given effect size, assuming all other parameters remain the same.
+At the zero effect point for a simple superiority alternative hypothesis power is exactly 1 - α as can be easily demonstrated with our power calculator.
+At the same time power is positively related to the number of observations, so increasing the sample size will increase the power for a given effect size, assuming all other parameters remain the same.

 Post-hoc power (Observed power)